chemouna/haskell30SecondsOfCode/README.md

     f = sum . (((^ 2) . toInteger . digitToInt) <$>) . show
 ```

+### Pascal Triangle
+    1
+   1 1
+  1 2 1
+ 1 3 3 1
+where each element of each row is either 1 or the sum of the two elements right above it.

+### Sierpinski Triangle

 [⬆ back to top](#table-of-contents)
 ## Lists